 The Apostle Paul’s Road to Damascus experience was a shock to his total being.
 If any of us had been in his shoes, we may not have survived it.
 As he recovered and pursued the work of Jesus Christ vigorously, he faced some pretty tough opposition and circumstances—some of which you and I can’t really imagine.
 He wasn’t a super human.
 He didn’t have super hero powers.
 He was just a man that knew in his heart that Jesus Christ is real.

-Again, he talked about the struggle of bringing his mind under the authority of Christ amidst all the danger and chaos he faced.
-He was a man that had committed unthinkable cruelty against Christ, but then was converted.
+Again, he talked about the struggle of bringing his mind under the authority of Christ amid the danger and chaos he faced.
+He was a man that had committed unthinkable cruelty against the followers of Christ, but then he was converted; he became a believer of the Lord Jesus Christ!
 Can you imagine the emotional heaviness he must have felt when thinking about how cruel he had once been to Christians?
 He could have chosen to be numb, so that he wouldn’t think about it or feel those feelings.
 This is why the passage in Philippians 3:13-14 is so precious, because Paul admitted that he wasn’t where he knew he should be, but he was determined that his past was not going to keep him from running the race and receiving the prize.
 This has to be our stance as well.

 Our walks in Christ are being perfected.
-This means that we turn our focus away from the past like Paul, and that we hold on to God with both hands, trusting that His work within us will be a good one.
+This means that we turn our focus away from the past, just like Paul did.
+We should hold on to God with both hands, trusting that His work within us will be a good one.
 We can release those emotions that are holding us back, grab on to the hope of Christ, and usher in a new joy in our lives. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.